Next year's three iPhones could all look like the iPhone X

 While the two OLED iPhones are predicted to appeal to high-end phone buyers, the 6.1-inch LCD iPhone may be the most affordable option of the group.
 Kuo predicts that the LCD iPhone may start around $649 to $749 (about £495-£570 or AU$850-AU$980), which is around the price range of an iPhone 8.

-Although the OLED iPhones are predicted to get better specs and hardware, all three of the phones are rumored to bring over features from this year's iPhone X, like its TrueDepth camera system and the full-screen design, notch included.
+Although the OLED iPhones are predicted to get better specs and hardware, all three of the phones are rumored to bring over features from this year's iPhone X, like its TrueDepth camera system and the full-screen design, notch and all.

-The iPhone X made Apple history by introducing a bold redesign that ditched the iconic home button, alongside Face ID, a new technology to unlock the phone.
+The iPhone X made Apple history by ditching the iconic home button and introducing Face ID, a new technology to unlock the phone.
 The iPhone X is also Apple's priciest iPhone by far.
-Meanwhile, the iPhone 8 and 8 Plus retain the familiar home button and design, leaving some Apple-watchers to speculate that the iPhone X is Apple's test run to ease buyers into a new direction.
+Meanwhile, the iPhone 8 and 8 Plus retain the familiar home button and design, leaving some Apple watchers to speculate that the iPhone X is Apple's test run to ease buyers into a new direction.

 Kuo has also predicted that Apple's Face ID will come to the iPad Pro and next year's iPhones.